Fun Blue Marlin Facts For Kids | Kidadl

 Fun Blue Marlin Facts For Kids

 In this article, we will talk and learn about the lives of the blue marlin (scientific name Makaira nigricans).
 This marlin has been one of the prized catches of recreational hunters since the 1920s in the Bahamas.
 This sport caught on to the point that today the Atlantic blue marlin is recognized as the national fish of the Bahamas.
-Spread over the Atlantic and the Pacific Oceans, their range is extensive and extends to 45 degrees N in the western North Pacific, about 35 degrees N in eastern North Pacific, 35 degrees S in western South Pacific, and about 25 degrees S in the Eastern South Pacific.
+Spread over the Atlantic and the Pacific Oceans, their range is extensive and extends to 45 degrees North in the western North Pacific, about 35 degrees North in the eastern North Pacific, 35 degrees South in the western South Pacific, and about 25 degrees South in the Eastern South Pacific.
 This magnificent marlin preys on many species near the surface.
 They use their long distinct bill to stun their prey.
 Despite being adept predators, they are still not at the top of the ocean food chain and end up being prey to predators like killer whales, sharks, and shortfin makos.
 It is humans, though, that pose the most serious risk to these fish by overhunting and polluting their habitat.
 The blue marlin, because of these reasons, is listed as Vulnerable by the IUCN.
 So, read on for more info on this fish.

 If you are interested in reading more about the marlin species, check out billfish and marlins.